Only1JohnN/API-automation-scripts/README.md

 ## Contributing

 Contributions are welcome!
-Please fork the repository and submit a pull request (PR) adhering to the project's coding standards and including appropriate tests.
-Open issues or PRs to discuss and review changes.
+Please follow these steps:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch-name`).
+3. Make your changes and commit (`git commit -m 'Add new feature'`).
+4. Push to the branch (`git push origin feature-branch-name`).
+5. Open a pull request.

 ## Contact